Help to Buy incentive

 With effect from 1 January 2017, the Help to Buy scheme only applies to properties costing €500,000 or less.

-You must occupy the property for 5 years from the date that it is habitable.
+You must live in the property for 5 years from the date that it is habitable.

-In all cases, you must be fully tax-compliant in respect of the 4 years immediately prior to your claim.
+In all cases, you must be fully tax-compliant for the 4 years immediately before your claim.

-If you have not already done so, you will need to complete online Form 12 (PAYE) and Form 11 (self-assessed) in respect of each of those 4 years.
+If you have not already done so, you will need to complete online Form 12 (PAYE) and Form 11 (self-assessed) for each of those 4 years.
 You must also pay any outstanding taxes that are due.

 How to apply